davidsdarley/CS260Startup/README.md

 - [ ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch
 Role playing games are immensely popular, and there are a multitude of useful web applications which are quite successful.
-Now, if there are so many of these, why would we want any more
+Now, if there are so many of these, why would we bother with making more of the same?
+Well, recently a new rpg based on the best selling book series *The Stormlight Archive* was released, and initial distribution has begun.
+This game works on a different system than most popular games, and doesn't have most of the resources that are seen as fairly basic to most players and game masters.
+My startup project aims to provide many of these resources in a format that will be appreciated by role play enjoyers, and fans of Stormlight.

 ### Design